 Viewers share their comments

-Post-Polio Syndrome - Symptoms Question: What symptoms did you experience with post-polio syndrome?
+Post-Polio Syndrome - Symptoms Question: What were your symptoms associated with post-polio syndrome?

-Post-Polio Syndrome - Treatment Question: What treatments have you tried to improve muscle strength lost from post-polio syndrome?
+Post-Polio Syndrome - Treatment Question: What forms of treatment or therapy have you tried to improve muscle strength lost from post-polio syndrome?

 Post-Polio Syndrome - Exercise Question: What types of exercise or physical therapy are helpful in managing symptoms associated with post-polio syndrome?